 POSTED BY September 12, 2019 COMMENTS (11)ON

 Are you planning to buy a house?
 If yes then, you would have planned your investments and saving in line with the “Cost of the house”, you are looking for.
-But, when we buy a house, there are so many other events/costs which comes during or after buying the house which we do not plan well before hand.
+But, when we buy a house, there are so many other events/costs which comes during or after buying the house which we do not plan well beforehand.

 In this article, we will look at various things where we might have to spend money for.
-If you are planning to buy a brand new house, this article will give you a good direction on how to plan our your finances.
+If you are planning to buy a brand new house, this article will give you a good direction on how to plan out your finances.

 1) Stamp Duty

-Stamp duty is a tax, levied by state government on every transaction of property i.e. buy and sell, whether it be commercial or residential property.
+Stamp duty is a tax, levied by the state government on every transaction of property i.e. buy and sell, whether it be commercial or residential property.
 As it is levied by state govt. the rate varies from state to state.
 It ranges from 3% to 10%, depending on the slab decided by the particular state (in Maharashtra it is 5% of market value or agreed value of property whichever is higher).

 Stamp duty is calculated on the higher value of any of the following:

 For registering a property on your name, the state government will charge you a registration fee.
 It varies from state to state.
 But most of the cases it is 1% of Market value of the property.
 Registration fee is lowered if the buyer is a senior citizen or a woman.
 In most cases, the builder will add this cost when they quote the house value to you.

 3) Interior Cost